ietebitmesra/Hacktoberfest_21/README.md

 1. Users may open their own issues and also can implement any other awesome feature if they wish(as long as it is relevant to the project).

-2. You may refer to docs of the api at [https://www.tvmaze.com/api](https://www.tvmaze.com/api).
+2. You may refer to docs of the apis at [https://www.tvmaze.com/api](https://www.tvmaze.com/api) & [https://developers.themoviedb.org/3/movies/get-movie-details](https://developers.themoviedb.org/3/movies/get-movie-details) respectively.
 The main data from API is already fetched (using axios) and Important details like show Id, which will later be useful for other API calls is already stored in the JavaScript variables.

 3. We are using Bootstrap in this app.